Rate Guide: Public Radio Features

 AIR is actively developing a series of guides designed to help independent producers set fair and reasonable rates, and to help everyone create accurate and realistic budgets.
 We want to hear from you!
 Contact [email protected] if you have feedback on our rate recommendations.

-This guide was posted in September 2019 and has not been updated since it was published.
+This guide was posted in September 2019 and the numbers have not been updated since it was published.
 Our hope as an organization is that AIR can keep these rate guides up to date but if you're reading this and it is more than a year old, you should adjust the recommended rate to reflect changes in the cost of work and living.